William Johnston Armfield: Personal life

 Armfield was married to Merrie Haynes Walker but later divorced.
-She died April 21, 1995.
+She died on April 21, 1995.
 Armfield later married Jane Hall.
 The family's main residence was in Richmond, Virginia.
 Armfield had nine children and stepchildren; William Johnston Armfield V, Adelaide Allen Armfield, Walker Armfield Wilson, William Claiborne Hancock, James Cole Braxton Hancock, Caroline Carter Hancock Johnston, Alston Armfield Daigh, William Spotswood Armfield, Nicholas Cabell Armfield, and Olivia Corbin Armfield.

 He was a parishioner at St. Stephen's Episcopal Church in Richmond.

 An avid golfer, Armfield was a member of the Commonwealth Club, the Country Club of Virginia, and Richmond German in Richmond.
-He was also a member of the Everglades Club, the Bath and Tennis Club and the Seminole Golf Club in Florida, the Greensboro Country Club in North Carolina and the Oakland Club in South Carolina.
+He was also a member of the Everglades Club, the Bath and Tennis Club and the Seminole Golf Club in Florida, the Greensboro Country Club in North Carolina, and the Oakland Club in South Carolina.
 As a resident of Figure Eight Island, he was one of the founders of the Eagle Point Golf Club in Wilmington, North Carolina.
 He served as the Eagle Point Golf Club's president for ten years.

 Armfield died at his home in Richmond at the age of 81 on July 11, 2016.